An HR Glossary for HR Terms

 Glossary of Human Resources Management and Employee Benefit Terms

 VTO (Voluntary/Volunteer Time Off)

-The acronym VTO refers to one of two leave categories: voluntary time off or volunteer time off.
-Understanding the difference is essential when developing your leave policies and promoting them to your employees.
+VTO can refer to one of two leave categories: voluntary time off or volunteer time off.
+Understanding the differences between these paid and unpaid time-off options is essential when developing your leave policies and promoting them to your employees.